Hidden Valley Raceway: Supercars

 V8 Supercars races have been held at Hidden Valley Raceway since 1998, with the first event occurring in July that year.
 The event is usually held in late June or early July as the temperature is cooler and it is in the 'dry season'.
 The event is currently called the CrownBet Darwin Triple Crown, with the 'Triple Crown' awarded to the driver who is fastest in the top ten shootout and wins both races.
 The 2008 event was voted as the V8 Supercar Event of the Year.

 Lap records

-As of June 2022, the official race lap records at Hidden Valley Raceway are listed as:
+As of June 2025, the fastest official race lap records at Hidden Valley Raceway are listed as: